Treatment with Low-Dose Naltrexone (LDN)

 US National Multiple Sclerosis Society points out that more accurate studies are required before it can be verified that LDN has a positive effect on MS symptoms or it is at all safe to use.

-The British National Health Service has found that there is insufficient proof of the effectiveness of LDN to support MS treatment with it and that such use in the United Kingdom would be unlicensed (ref: Smith, Katie. «What is the evidence for low dose naltrexone for the treatment of multiple sclerosis?».
+The British National Health Service has found that there is insufficient evidence for the efficacy of LDN to support the treatment of MS with it, and that such use in the UK would then be unlicensed (reference: Smith, Katie). «What is the evidence for low dose naltrexone for the treatment of multiple sclerosis?».
 National Electronic Library for Medicines, National Health Service.
 Visited 24.
 October 2011).

 The Norwegian authorities "Legemiddelwerket"